Home » Recipes » Peanut Butter Energy Balls (gluten-free, dairy free, and refined sugar-free)

 Can you eat raw oats?

-How to make peanut butter energy balls
+Can I eat peanut butter energy balls every day?

-peanut butter energy balls spilling out of a cup with chocolate chips
+peanut butter energy balls spilling out of a cup with chocolate chips.

 Peanut Butter Energy Balls

-Food Dolls
+Author: Food Dolls

 Ingredients